marcorosenbaum/og-preview/README.md

 ### Local Installation

-To install `og-preview` globally, run the following command:
+To install `og-preview` locally, run the following command in your projects root directory:

 ```sh
 npm install og-preview